rogerbaiges/simplex-optimization-algorithm/README.md

 - **Problem Class**: Encapsulates the details of the optimization problem, including the objective function, constraints, and solution space.
 - **Simplex Class**: Executes the Simplex algorithm, leveraging the Problem class to find the optimal solution.
-- **Data Loading**: Ability to load problem data from external files, enhancing flexibility across various scenarios.
+- **Data Loading**: Ability to load problem data from external files.
 - **numpy Integration**: Utilizes the numpy library for efficient mathematical operations, particularly those involving matrices and vectors.

 ## Getting Started